BunsDev/findr-app-frontend/README.md

 ## Quickstart

-To get started with FNDR, follow the steps below:
+To get started with FINDR, follow the steps below:

 1. Clone this repo & install dependencies